Treatment of psoriasis

 Brief daily sun exposure (heliotherapy) may improve psoriasis.
 Before starting a sun regimen, ask your doctor about the safest way to use natural light for the treatment of psoriasis.

-Controlled doses of broadband UVB light from an artificial light source can treat single plaques, generalized psoriasis, and psoriasis that does not improve with topical treatments.
+Controlled doses of broadband UVB light from an artificial light source can treat single plaques, generalized psoriasis, and psoriasis that do not improve with topical treatments.
 Short-term side effects can include redness, itching, and dry skin.
 Regular hydration can help ease your discomfort.

 Narrowband UVB light therapy may be more effective than broadband UVB therapy and has replaced broadband therapy in many settings.
 It is typically directed two or three times per week until the condition of the skin improves, and then rarely for supportive maintenance.
 However, narrow-band UV-B phototherapy can cause more severe and prolonged burns.